Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Quiescent Current: ≤10mA

-Rated Current: 40A, so linear actuator maximum starting current cannot exceed 40A.
+Rated Current: 40A, so linear actuator's maximum starting current cannot exceed 40A.

 Wire range for the terminals: 22-12 AWG